If you are planning to move to North Carolina, you have a simple question to answer: why are you still waiting?

 The University of North Carolina Hospital is located in Chapel Hill and is ranked 2nd in the state for health care.
 It is ranked 8th in adult specialties and 9th in pediatric specialties.
 The hospital is high performing in 7 procedures and conditions.

 Wake Forest Baptist Medical Center is the 3rd ranking hospital in North Carolina.
-It is located in Winston-Salem and ranked 5th in adult specialties and highly performing in 9 procedures and conditions in the country.
+It is located in Winston-Salem and ranked 5th in adult specialties and high performing in 9 procedures and conditions in the country.

 Is Retiring to North Carolina a Good Idea?